Arizona Building Codes That Affect Solar Installations

 Common misconceptions

+Misconception: A building permit is not required for rooftop solar.
 Correction: Arizona Revised Statutes do not exempt rooftop solar from building permits.
 Every jurisdiction reviewed by the Arizona Department of Fire, Building and Life Safety requires at minimum an electrical permit, and most require both an electrical and a building/structural permit for roof-mounted systems.

+Misconception: NEC Article 690 is the only code that matters.
 Correction: Article 690 governs electrical components, but IBC/IRC structural provisions, IFC fire setbacks, and local zoning setbacks are entirely separate code bodies enforced by different inspectors.
 A system that passes electrical inspection can still fail structural or fire inspection.

+Misconception: Ground-mounted systems face no building code requirements.
 Correction: Ground-mounted systems require NEC Article 690 compliance for all electrical components.
 If the array structure exceeds a height threshold (commonly 6 feet, though this varies by AHJ), a building permit for the structure itself may be required under IBC accessory structure provisions.

+Misconception: Rapid-shutdown applies only to inverters.
 Correction: NEC 2017 Section 690.12 and 2020 Section 690.12 require the entire array conductor network above the roofline — not just inverter output — to de-energize.
-This requires either MLPEs with integrated rapid-shutdown or a listed rapid-shutdown system covering all module-to-module wiring.
+This requires either MLPEs with integrated rapid-shutdown or a verified rapid-shutdown system covering all module-to-module wiring.

 Checklist or steps (non-advisory)